 with a %backfit of 120%-80%, a %CV of <30%, and a positive

-mean pixel intensity difference between it and the negative
+mean pixel intensity difference between the calibrator point and

-control average.
-These are the recommended upper and lower range limits,
+the negative control.
+These are the recommended upper and lower range limits, allowing concentrations

 LLD – Limit of Detection: The lower limit can